cuddy-five/boxdrop-pulse/infra/nodered/README.md

 # Node-RED data

-This directory will hold Node-RED runtime data once the container starts.
+This directory is kept for local dev convenience.

+- Node-RED uses the named volume `nodered_data` for persistence.
-- `data/` is ignored by git.
+- `data/` is ignored by git and can be used if switching back to bind mounts.
-- Import flows from `flows/` into Node-RED UI.
+- Import flows from `flows/` into the Node-RED UI.